HABSBURGS AND 7 UNITED PROVINCES

 Despite numerous wars the 17th century was one of the best periods in history of the Netherlands and is called the Dutch Golden Age.
 The country was quite unique to the then European standards, and not only because of the numerous dykes, canals and windmills.
 The peculiarity was that cities were very clean, houses comfortable, cattle neat and people wealthy.
 Unusual was that this small, numbering only 2 million inhabitants country without any minerals and natural resources.
 Income came only from fishing and maritime trade, followed by their agriculture, industry and banking services.
 When it comes to interna-tional trade, a large part of it was Polish grain trade, which led to lively contacts with Gdansk and Szczecin.

-On the painting: A mother by the cradle, Pieter de Hooch.
+A mother by the cradle, Pieter de Hooch

 Dutch trading activity was not limited to Europe.
 At the beginning of the 17th century Dutch merchants started their colonial activity, creating two join-stock companies: the United Company of the East (Oost-Indische Verenigde Compagnie – VOC) and Company of Western India (West-Indische Compagnie – WIC).
 The purpose of the VOC, operating in the territory of today’s Indonesia, was sourcing and trading of the highly valued spices, which gave shareholders an extraordinary profit.